**GENERAL REWRITE – PLEASE READ CAREFULLY**

+A certificate of compliance attached to each pallet of blocks shall accompany all blocks shipped and/or submitted for use on Iowa DOT and/or Federal-Aid projects.
 The producer of certified concrete segmental and modular blocks shall furnish on each shipment day a certified bill of materials or invoice, which identifies the county, project number, contractor’s name and the number of blocks.
 The certification of compliance shall be signed by a designated or responsible company representative and shall be stated as follows:

 Authorized Signature & Date